IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 ## Include the SDK Script

-On the pages where you want to use UID2 to manage identity or to retrieve an advertising token for targeted advertising, include the following SDK script: {**GWH_01/AT: what would "manage identity" consist of here?
-Can we lose it?**}
+On every page where you want to use UID2 for targeted advertising, include the following SDK script:

 ```html
 <script src="https://prod.uidapi.com/static/js/uid2-sdk-2.0.0.js" type="text/javascript"></script>